ryuugana/kanan-mabipro/README.md

 ## Download
 Downloads for the latest _official_ releases are located [here](https://github.com/ryuugana/kanan-mabipro/releases).
+* Make sure to download the newest KananMabiPro.zip!

+## Install
+Put dsound.dll and patches.json into your MabiPro folder.
+Press the Insert button in game to enable and disable mods.

 ## Requirements
 You need the Microsoft Visual C++ Redistributable for Visual Studio 2017 available at the bottom of [this page](https://www.visualstudio.com/downloads/).
 Make sure to choose the x86 version of the download!